Investing in Cryptocurrency in 2023: Complete Guide and Tips

 Do you know where to find the best cryptocurrency interest rates?

 As DeFi and CeFi applications continue growing and expanding, adding lending services, staking services, margin exchanges and more over the past few years it is becoming increasingly difficult to determine where investors can find the best yields for their idle capital.
 Answering the question of which platform has the best yields and interest rates is difficult as the rates are a moving target.
-Instead it’s best to look at each and see how an investor might benefit from adding that service of protocol to their portfolio.
+Instead, it’s best to look at each and see how an investor might benefit from adding that service of protocol to their portfolio.

 DeFi Lending

-DeFi lending was created as a way to provide margin to traders on decentralized exchanges and for a way to borrow through DeFi applications.
-However it’s important to understand that the supply and demand from these applications make yields for DeFi lending fairly volatile.
+DeFi lending was created as a way to provide margin to traders on decentralized exchanges and as a way to borrow through DeFi applications.
+However, it’s important to understand that the supply and demand from these applications make yields for DeFi lending fairly volatile.
 In addition, because the majority of applications run on the Ethereum network the majority of borrowing and lending is with Ethereum, ERC-20 tokens, or wrapped tokens.

 Popular DeFi lending platforms include: